 Don't be left out!

-I was at a Labor Day party when the conversation turned to investments, as often happens when people get together.
+I was at a party recently when the conversation turned to investments, as often happens when people get together.
 Several people discussed their cash positions, and why they won’t put those funds into the market.

 Now, I have zero idea how much those folks actually hold in cash.
 Maybe it’s the perfect amount for an emergency fund or to meet comfort levels.
 But here’s something I saw all too often as a financial advisor: New clients would come in holding way too much cash in their brokerage accounts.